ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ### Realised tissue biomasses

-The Plants model records the elemental masses in each of the tissues of individuals within cohorts, along with any surplus elemental masses that accumulate when tissues have reached their ideal stoichiometric ratios.
+The Plants model records the elemental masses in each of the tissues of individuals within cohorts.
+In addition to the elemental masses within tissues, the model tracks elemental surplus pools for each individual.
+At each time step, nutrient elements are balanced across tissues to bring carbon/nutrient ratios as close to ideal values as possible.
+If all tissues are _at_ their ideal ratios, then surplus nutrient masses are assigned to these surplus pools, which  can then be used to buffer nutrient demands on the plant.

-The fields below lists the exportable attributes giving the elemental biomasses for the tissues in individuals within each cohort.
+The table below gives the attributes names for the elemental biomasses.
 These are _realised_ tissue masses, accounting for herbivory and so the carbon masses can differ from the allometric predictions of tissue carbon mass under the T Model that are described in the previous section.

 ```{code-cell} ipython3
 ---